Reasons to See a Maternal-Fetal Medicine Specialist Prior to Getting Pregnant

 -A prior history of preeclampsia, HELLP, or eclampsia

--Immune system conditions and/or infections: non-specific immune function is enhanced while specific immune functions are decreased so that a woman’s body does not attack her developing baby.
-This can increase her risk of some infections and may also affect autoimmune disorders.
+-Immune system conditions and/or infections: non-specific immune function is enhanced while specific immune functions are decreased so that the body does not attack the developing fetus.
+This can increase risk of some infections and may also affect autoimmune disorders.

 -Infectious diseases: